How to Respond to 5 Common Objections SMBs Have to Cybersecurity Services

 Businesses who rely too much on a single piece of technology to keep them protected play a dangerous game.
 The average hacker is in a network for 197 days before attacking.
 Your antivirus alone is not going to get the job done.

-This is perhaps the most challenging objection for MSPs to overcome because their clients assume their firewall plus MSP services cover all bases.
+This is perhaps the most challenging objection for MSPs to overcome because their clients assume their firewall and MSP services cover all bases.

-The truth is, the combination of a great technology stack, professional security services, AND employee best practices is what’s needed to protect one’s house.
-This is where the education piece of the puzzle plays a major role.
+The truth is, the combination of a great technology stack, professional security services, AND employee best practices are what’s needed to protect your house.
+This is where the educational piece of the puzzle plays a major role.
 Clients need to understand what they are responsible for versus what their MSP partner is responsible for versus what their software can and can’t cover.

 Once a business makes it super difficult for anyone to infiltrate their system, they also need to have an incident response plan in place to help mitigate and recover from an attack.

-We’re living in a world where cyberattacks are the norm and are on the rise.
-Cybersecurity services are no longer a nice-to-have for a business but are a must.
+We’re living in a world where cyberattacks are the new normal.
+With attacks on the rise, cybersecurity services are no longer a nice-to-have for a business but are a must-have.

-As an MSP, it’s your job to talk to your clients and make sure they are fully aware of how well or not they are covered.
-Only 13% of MSPs are having risk conversations with their clients on an ongoing basis.
+As an MSP, it’s your job to talk to your clients and make sure they are fully aware of how well they are covered.
+Only 43% of MSPs have risk conversations with their clients on an ongoing basis.
 Having risk-focused conversations positions you as a trusted adviser and not just a vendor.
 To get to that trusted adviser level:

 - Educate and empower your clients to believe in the power and necessity of cybersecurity

-- Communicate, communicate, communicate frequently so that all stakeholders are aligned and armed with the tools they need
+- Communicate frequently so all stakeholders are armed with the tools they need to be successful